JocysCom/ShellScripts/README.md

 # Usefull Shell Scripts

-As a C# developer I like to run pure C# as a script instead of using PowerShell as a procxy.
+As a C# developer I like to run pure C# as a script instead of using PowerShell as a proxy. :)

 ## XML Transform - [Wiki...](https://github.com/JocysCom/ShellScripts/wiki/XML-Transform)